nickposting/NP7400/README.md

 a 400MHz AGP Graphics G4, intact, albeit with the processor desoldered, to verify that all the connections were correct.
-* None of the cards involved in this process were dual-processor cards, so any assignments unique to dual-processor systems have not been recorded.
+* None of the cards involved in this process were dual-processor cards, so any assignments unique to dual-processor systems, if any exist, have not been recorded.
 * As written, the pin assignments are representative of how an MPC7450-series MPU would be interfaced to the Power Mac motherboard -- for instance, only address bits A4-A35 are present on the connector.
 Unlike earlier G4 processors, the 7450